Dominion of Melchizedek: Claims of recognition

 On the DoM's official website, they claim a number of nations have recognized their sovereignty, with links to supporting documents.
 Upon closer examination, a number of these are merely correspondence acknowledging various requests made of these established states, or appear to be responses to offers of financial support.
-Of the entire list, only one appears to be actual verifiable recognition: from the Central African Republic.
+Of the entire list, only one appeared to be an actual verifiable recognition – a letter signed by President André Kolingba from the Central African Republic recognising it as "an Ecclesiastical Sovereignty".
 According to The Washington Post, the Central African Republic extended diplomatic recognition to the DoM in 1993, but the Post article went on to remark, "you get the feeling that the Central African Republic would recognize the State of Denial if it had a letterhead."
 An article in the Quatloos!, online anti-fraud site, noted that "Melchizedek has apparently obtained some sort of recognition from some smaller states ... all of which are notable for their corruption.
 Claims that the DoM has received recognition from any major government are purely lies."
+It is notable that the DoM's claimed documents of recognition have not been proven legitimate by their supposed countries of origin.